MonoTech01/TryHackMe/Windows/Investigating Windows.md

 HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Run

 When you are in "Run" location, pls check the ip address of UpdateSvc = reveals the IP address that the remote machine connects to when it starts.

+# What two accounts had administrative privileges (other than the Administrator user)?
+### Command: net localgroup administrators

+# Whats the name of the scheduled task that is malicous?
+What file was the task trying to run daily?
+### Command:  Get-ScheduledTask
+### Command:  Get-ScheduledTask | Where TaskName -EQ “[file's name]”